sapper-trle/TR42PRJ/README.md

   for moving in the 2D map display.

   Texture importing will generate additional errors that NGLE also reports as fixed.
-  The cause of these errors is logged in "error.log" in the NGLE folder..
+  These errors are logged in "error.log" in the NGLE folder.

+  TR42PRJ will create a text file with same name as the saved prj file which will describe the cause of some of these errors.

 If aktrekker reading this, please consider releasing TR2PRJ source code.